 Drone Fly Map Launceston

-Flying a drone in TAS national parks & marine reserves
+Flying a drone in TAS in reserve lands, national parks & marine reserves

 ✅ Flying your unmanned aerial vehicle in a national park comes under the competence of Parks & Wildlife Services of Tasmania.
 You will need to ask to the park's manager if its alright before flying above any national park in TAS.
 After all, these are sanctuaries for animals & the idea is to leave them in peace in these preserved environments 👌

 There are exceptions for commercial and research flights which you will need to apply for an authorisation directly with the parks' authorities.